 You and your dog can earn badges and partake in their celebrations and activities from the comfort of home.
 Learn more about becoming a PupScout here.

 Sarah Wall, the founder of Sarah Renee Creative, says her Cocker Spaniel, Sulley, loves to drop his ball in her laundry basket and then fetch it out!

 “This morning he proceeded to get inside the basket and pull out all my clothes to get his ball,” she shared.

 Canine Toy Freestyle

 I love to dump my dog’s box of toys and see how he reacts.
 Dog mom Naomi Lukaszewski knows all about that, well sort of.
 Her dog, Opie, watches, and Naomi removes his toys from the human bed and places them on the floor.
 Opie proceeds to take each toy and take each one back onto the bed.
 Clever!

 A diligent dog parent knows when to feed their dog, that weight management is important, having veterinary checkups is key, but what about dog vital signs?
 It’s important to know what is normal so that when something is not right, you can seek veterinary care for your dog.

 Have An Indoor Picnic In A Pup Tent

-When not in use outdoors, the P.L.A.Y.
-Dog Tent is perfect for indoor activity with your dog.
-It weighs under five pounds, made of high-performance fabric, and is cozy enough for me to snuggle inside with Dexter.
+When not in use outdoors, a doggy tent is perfect for indoor activity with your dog.
+It weighs under five pounds, is made of high-performance fabric, and is cozy enough for me to snuggle inside with Dexter.
 He even takes his toys inside!

 Start A Dog Blog